Sejoslaw/KD.Robot/README.md

 KD.Robot
 ===

-Robot which will do some work for You in background.
+Robot which will perform some work for You in background.

 Projects:
 ---